CS577-testers-SP22/hw03-tester/README.md

 ```

 where `source_code` is the file(s) you'd submit to Gradescope with your `Makefile`.
 Mine is `Scheduling.cpp`, but you might have `hw03.py`, `Main.java`, or something else.

+You'll need to be able to run your code using `$ make build && make run` in the directory containing your code and the test files.

 To run the tests, do